kodo-pp/katescript/README.md

 scripting language written specially to be used in UnderKate game (yet to be developed as for 12/22/2019).

+## Update 09 February 2020
+This ~~wonderful~~ awful scripting language is no longer used by UnderKate (which is still under active development), so I'm archiving this repo.
+I won't consider deleting it right now, but one should realize that if you want a scripting language for Python programs which supports cooperative multitasking (which was the point of creating KateScript), then Python coroutines (async functions) might be what you want.
+So, there might simply be no point in using KateScript.

 ## Syntax

 A program consists of zero or more statements, each written on its own line.